-At September 30, 2016, and December 31, 2015, our non-current liabilities include (i) reclamation work to be performed on exploration properties, and (ii) liabilities recorded in recognition of a statutory obligation in Turkey to accrue for lump-sum termination payments for employees when their employment is terminated due to retirement or for reasons other than resignation or misconduct.
-As at September 30, 2016, a deferred tax liability was recognised on the controlling interest in Orta Truva, arising from foreign exchange on the tax basis of our assets held in Turkey.
+At December 31, 2016, and December 31, 2015, our non-current liabilities include (i) reclamation work to be performed on exploration properties, and (ii) liabilities recorded in recognition of a statutory obligation in Turkey to accrue for lump-sum termination payments for employees when their employment is terminated due to retirement or for reasons other than resignation or misconduct.
+The decrease in 2016 over 2015 is due to the termination of a number of staff in Turkey, reducing the liability.
+As at December 31, 2016, a deferred tax liability was recognised on the controlling interest in Orta Truva, arising from foreign exchange on the tax basis of our assets held in Turkey.
 This is not classified as a financial liability.